Brought to you by MSD

 The infection is spread in the fluid found in chickenpox blisters and the droplets in the coughs or sneezes of someone with the infection.2

-Chickenpox is contagious from one to two days before the rash appears until all the blisters have scabbed over.
-This takes about five days.2
+Chickenpox is contagious from 2 days before the spots appear, until they crust over.
+This takes about 5 to 7 days.2

 DON’T PASS IT ON!